-CRI, aka color rendering index, is a beneficial illuminance spec capable of predicting the light source’s potential to reveal the colors of the object it illuminates accurately.
+CRI (color rendering index) is a beneficial illuminance spec capable of accurately predicting the light source’s potential to reveal the colors of the object it illuminates.
 Sources of illuminance with a high coloring index are desirable in color-critical applications like operation theatre and art restoration.

 100 is the top “score” with excellent color production and would reveal what can be seen during the bright daylight.

-Accordingly, each type of bulb, tube, or lamp can render colors.
+Accordingly, each bulb, tube, or lamp type can render colors.

 CRI Between 0 – 70